Scotsman Walking Wearing Kilt By Loch Lubnaig On Winter History Visit To Trossachs Scotland

 Robin Bird On Winter Monday Visit To My Cottage Garden Scone Perth Perthshire Scotland

-Tour Scotland short 4K Winter Monday wildlife nature camera travel video clip of the sight and sounds of a much loved Robin bird spotted eating on morning visit and trip to my Scottish cottage garden in Scone by Perth, Perthshire, Britain, United Kingdom.
+Tour Scotland very short 4K Winter Monday wildlife nature camera travel video clip of the sight and sounds of a much loved Robin bird spotted eating Suet on a morning visit and trip to my Scottish cottage garden in Scone by Perth, Perthshire, Britain, United Kingdom.
 With its bright red breast ithe Robin bird is a familiar visitor to my garden.
 There are tales stretching back to Norse mythology where the robin is the protector from storms and lightning.
 And in Celtic folklore the robin is known as the Oak King of Summer.
 The well known phrase, " When robins appear, loved ones are near ", alludes to the belief that the robin is a messenger.
 When robins are seen, some people take comfort that loved ones are at peace, and many believe that their lost loved ones are visiting them.
 Being in nature, or even viewing scenes of nature, reduces anger, fear, and stress and increases pleasant feelings.
 Exposure to nature not only makes you feel better emotionally, it contributes to your physical wellbeing.
 By the meteorological calendar, the first day of Winter is always 1st December in Scotland; ending on 28th of February.
-Officially, the Scottish winter runs from the 21st of December through to the 20th March All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.
+Officially, the Scottish winter runs from the 21st of December through to the 20th All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.

 View the most recent Tour Scotland photographs